CartoDB/carto-vl-training/training-v2/02-using-sources.md

     officeLayer.addTo(map);
     ```

-    *When you save these changes and open your code document in a browser, your map should look like this:*
+    *When you save these changes and open your code document in a browser, your map should show a red point for the city of Madrid, and a green point for the CARTO office, like this:*

     ![two-sources](images/training-v2-02-srcs.png)